 Alternatively, a new ticker symbol could be created for the newly merged company.
 In this situation, you will receive a pre-determined number of shares of the new Company YZ for each share you owned of Company Z. After the merger is complete, the new ticker symbol and share count will be reflected in your Ally Invest account.

 In some instances, cash is a part of a merger or acquisition agreement.
 If that’s the case, you may also receive cash for the shares of Company Z you owned, plus shares of the acquiring company or the new merged company.
 That cash will be automatically added to your Ally Invest account the day the merger/acquisition is complete.

 Sometimes trading of shares of the companies involved in a merger or acquisition are halted the day the announcement is made.
 And trading of shares of the new company may be halted on the day the merger is completed (or becomes effective).

 If you only learn that a stock you own splits (or experiences a reverse split or is involved in a merger or acquisition) after the fact, you may have some initial concerns.
 But you shouldn’t worry, as corporate actions are a part of normal market activity.
-Don’t hesitate to reach out, though, if you have any questions or concerns about corporate actions involving stocks you own.
+If you are an Ally Invest customer and you have questions about corporate actions involving stocks you own, don’t hesitate to reach out.
 We’re here for you.

 April 21, 2022 • 8 min read

 Inspiring stories, the latest financial discussions and helpful information to build your best possible future.